cryptocreeper94-sudo/pulse/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The platform features a solid dark theme with free-floating elements and glow effects.
+The platform features a solid dark theme with free-floating elements and glow effects (dark mode only - no light theme).
 Glassmorphism is used for cards, but not for backgrounds, buttons, or other non-card elements.
 The design includes a slim 50px header, a dynamic footer, SVG gauge components, metric cards, and a customizable Bitcoin chart using `lightweight-charts`.
 UI elements avoid frames, with agents appearing as if walking in front of a screen.
 The color palette strictly avoids orange, yellow, and brown.
-A light mode theme is also implemented.

 ### Technical Implementations
 - **Frontend**: React 19 and Vite 7 web app, plus React Native + Expo mobile app.